Airfoil Geometry Schema

 Required Keys

-schema_version(int): schema version; current version is1airfoils(object): named airfoil definitions.
+schema_version(int): schema version; current version is1airfoils(object): named airfoil definitions.curves(object): named open section-curve definitions.

 Example Skeleton